 All assembly language interrupt processors must supply their own workspaces, therefore RAM must be allocated for this purpose.
-During power up reset, POWER BASIC will automatically size all available contiguous RAM from hex FFFE16 on down for its own use.
-Consequently, the user must either supply a non-contiguous RAM area for the workspaces or must use the memory option of the NEW command to deallocate the required RAM after auto sizing.
+During power up reset, POWER BASIC will automatically size available contiguous RAM for its own use.
+Consequently, the user must either supply non-contiguous RAM for the workspaces or must use the memory option of the NEW command to deallocate the required RAM after auto sizing.

-If the workspace area is allocated by the NEW command, it must be done each time that POWER BASIC is restarted and prior to the entry of a BASIC application program.
+If the workspace area is allocated by the NEW command, it must be done each time that POWER BASIC is restarted and prior to the entry of a Basic Application program.

-Note that interrupts serviced by assembly language processors are handled transparent to POWER BASIC; that is, a) the transfer to the interrupt service routine is external to the POWER BASIC processor (POWER BASIC has no knowledge an external interrupt has occurred), and b) the transfer is made immediately upon receiving the interrupt (current BASIC statement execution is not completed before transferring).
-For these reasons all assembly language interrupts must have a higher priority than those handled by POWER BASIC; it is acceptable for an assembly language processor to interrupt a POWER BASIC interrupt processor but the reverse should never be allowed to occur.
+Note that an interrupts serviced by assembly language processors are handled transparent to POWER BASIC, that is; a) the transfer to the interrupt service routine is external to the POWER BASIC processor (POWER BASIC has no knowledge an external interrupt has occurred), and b) the transfer is made immediately upon receiving the interrupt (current BASIC statement execution is not completed before transferring).
+For these reasons all assembly language interrupts must have a higher priority than those handled by POWER BASIC.
+That is, it is acceptable for an assembly language processor to interrupt a POWER BASIC interrupt processor but the reverse should never be allowed to occur.